Young and (almost) bald: true or false?

-The number of publications on the Internet on this subject begs the question.
-At Clauderer, we have seen an increase in the number of hair diagnostics carried out by young men in their 20s and 25s, and have been doing so for several years now.
+You might wonder, given the number of publications on premature baldness, hair loss and treatments to stimulate regrowth or limit hair loss.
+At Clauderer, we are indeed seeing an increase in the number of hair diagnostics carried out by young men in their 20s and 25s, worried about seeing their skulls gradually receding.

 When you consider that in France around half of all men aged 50 and over will experience significant hair loss, it's normal to wonder at what age men start to lose their hair and when the first signs of baldness may appear.